historic-trails/website/sites/walnut-creek-crossing.md

 ## Conflict

 The Santa Fe trail was a harrowing journey, and wagon travelers were left open to attack by Native Americans and theives.
 The Walnut Creek Crossing brought both a sense of security as well as a pointed target.
-These targeted attacks eventually led to the construction of Fort Zarah.
+This was the gamble that the travelers along the trail took, that they would survive the rough journey.

 >“This settlement will be another stopping point on the route to New Mexico, and will make, in a little while, the road less dangerous, by lessening the distance between civilized points and affording those in danger or want an opportunity to obtain relief.”[^2].
 During these harrowing years, the Santa Fe trail was rife with tensions between cultural groups and conflicts were often reflected in the history of the site.